Thomas-McLean/digital-writing-folio/exercises.md

 I'm sure there's plenty of research I'll need to do to be able to work towards a completed piece, there's still a lot about Inform that I'm yet to learn.
 I have access to all of the basic documentation for beginners, so I don't foresee it being TOO too difficult to teach myself what I need to know.
 I imagine the piece itself will be relatively small, contained within a few rooms, with a high degree of interactivity, as that is what's most appealing to me in this specific medium.

 I think planning with a flowchart is very helpful, plot-wise.
 I'm not yet sure if it'll be useful for the sort of object-based system that Inform uses, but there's still time to find out.
 I normally prefer to do the majority of my planning in my mind, with some dot-points scribbled into an open doc, but I doubt that'll be enough to take care of an interactive project like this.
 My memory might be good (or average, at best) but I don't trust myself to keep all those paths straight.

+## Week 6

+### Looking at past students' works

+### Snow Season by Tanna Sulzberger

+Snow season seems to be, from what I can tell, a relatively simple, linear work of digital writing.
+Sulzberger has built a digital poem, with different passages that flow on from each other following the clicking of certain highlighted words, and has chosen to explore themes of isolation, community, nature, and escape.
+The visuals of the piece are largely monochromatic, but the interactive words are pink, which makes them stand out more to the reader.
+I don't think this is the sort of work that I'd make, but I can appreciate it for what it is, and I enjoyed reading through it.
+Sometimes there's beauty in simplicity, you know.